 Agitating the Cleaner

-After the cleaner has had time to break down and loosen any dirt and oils, scrub or pressure wash the floor.
+After the cleaner has had time to break down and loosen any dirt and oils, scrub the floor.
 A variety of brushes work well.
 We recommend manual brushes or powered brushes in a floor machine.
 Use caution when using powered brushes of any type.
 Life Floor may be damaged if brushes are too stiff or if the floor is dry.

 Recovering the Cleaner

 Begin recovery immediately after agitating the cleaners.
 A wet vacuum is the most effective recovery method, as vacuuming will also pull dirt and water from between the tiles.
 If you do not have access to a wet vacuum, use a hose to rinse the area and a foam blade squeegee to push dirty water into a nearby drain.
 We do not recommend the use of a mop to recover a floor as this is the least effective method of recovery.